cn2021-final/final-proj/spec.md

 ## connection setup / login

-- create a socket [WORKING]
+- create a socket

-- prompt for a string for the username [WORKING]
+- prompt for a string for the username [DONE]

-- write to the server [WORKING]
+- write to the server [DONE]

 ## lobby